Hindering Proceedings by Disorderly Conduct

 (b) A person commits an offense if he recklessly hinders an official proceeding by noise or violent or tumultuous behavior or disturbance and continues after explicit official request to desist.

-How can I be charged with Hindering Proceedings by Disorderly Conduct?
+How can I be charged with a Hindering Proceedings by Disorderly Conduct offense in Texas?

-You can be charged with Hindering Proceedings by Disorderly Conduct if the state’s attorneys believe that each of the elements of 38.13(a)(b) as described in the section above have been met.
+You can be charged with Hindering Proceedings by Disorderly Conduct in Texas if the state’s attorneys believe that each of the elements of 38.13(a)(b) as described in the section above have been met.

-What is the punishment for Hindering Proceedings by Disorderly Conduct?
+What is the penalty for a Texas Hindering Proceedings by Disorderly Conduct offense?

-A conviction for Hindering Proceedings by Disorderly Conduct is punished as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Hindering Proceedings by Disorderly Conduct in Texas is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
+Learn about the differences between grades of felonies and misdemeanors here.

 Arrested or Charged With a Crime?